14. Text Data

 ## 2 : (6, 19, 'Sir Launcelot')

-Here is a vectorised version of the above from pandas, returning the first match:
+Here its vectorised version using pandas, returning the first match:

 y = pd.Series([